mixxxdj/manual/source/chapters/library.rst

 * **Create a crate**: Right-click on the :guilabel:`Crates` sidebar item and select :guilabel:`New Crate`.
 Name the crate and click :guilabel:`OK`.
   The total number of tracks and total duration are displayed next to the name.
+* **Import crates**:
+  Right-click on the :guilabel:`Crates` sidebar item and select :guilabel:`Import Crate`.
+Select one or more playlists and click :guilabel:`OK`.
+Mixxx creates an import of these existing external playlists as new Mixxx crates.
 * **Add Tracks**: Add tracks to a previously created crate by dragging-and-dropping a selection of tracks from the library or playlists onto the name of a crate in the sidebar.
 Alternatively use the context menu in the